Atul-Anand-Jha/Email-Automation-Python/README.md

  **1. emails.xlsx**

- You need to put all email ids with the receiver's name in *email.xslx* [ any spreadsheet ].
+ You need to put all email ids with the receiver's name in *email.xlsx* [ any spreadsheet ].
 You will read them all, and send mails one by one in your automated python script.

  **2. requirements.txt**